getmeemaw/meemaw/docs/docs/multi-device.md

 ## Backup file

 You can also generate a backup file for your users.
 Behind the scenes, it uses multi-device to create a new fully-functional share.
-This means that it can be used if the user looses his devices, or if the server looses his shares.
+This means that it can be used if the user loses his devices, or if the server loses his shares.

 You just need to call *wallet.Backup()* to generate a long string, i.e. the backup.
 You're free to package it as a file or print it on the page, depending on the experience you want to provide.